LaunchCodeEducation/java-web-dev-curriculum/content/unit-testing/studio/_index.md

 1. Open the `balanced-brackets` project in IntelliJ.
 1. Write unit tests to find the errors in `BalancedBrackets`.

-   1. The tests you write should guide how you revise the sourcecode.
+   1. The tests you write should guide how you revise the source code.
 Use TDD to first write tests that will work for the desired behavior of `BalancedBrackets`.
       When your tests fail, correct the class to pass your tests.
    1. The content of your tests is up to you, but you should write at least 12 tests.